 The University is responsible for accurately calculating the annual award of Federal Pell Grant as well as the amount of Pell Grant to be disbursed each payment period depending on the student's enrollment status, expected family contribution (EFC) and cost of attendance (COA).
-During our review, we noted that 2 out of 40 students selected for testing were disbursed an inaccurate amount of Pell Grant in the summer term.
+During our review, we noted that 2 out of 40 students selected for testing were disbursed an inaccurate amount of Pell Grant due to an error in the attendance verification process.